goldingn/versions/README.md

 `install.packages`-like functionality however, and that's what *versions* aims to do, by querying MRAN.

-As MRAN only goes back to 2014-09-17, *versions* can't install package from before this date.
+As MRAN only goes back to 2014-09-17, *versions* can't install packages from before this date.